-- Gemstone(s): although gemstones in general have been a staple of high-end jewelry design for centuries, the popularity of specific gemstones varied amongst eras.
+- Gemstone(s): although gemstones have been a staple of high-end jewelry design for centuries, the popularity of specific gemstones varied amongst eras.

-Prominent Motifs Present in Design: subtle design details and motifs found in estate jewelry is arguably the easiest “tell” of the piece’s age or era of origin.
+Prominent Motifs Present in Design: subtle design details and motifs found in estate jewelry are arguably the easiest “tell” of the piece’s age or era of origin.

 The Georgian Era (1717-1837)